DOI-ONRR/blog-nrrd/src/pages/Cross-training/index.md

 - government
 date: "2021-08-12"
 ---
-As I wrap up my first cross-training experience ever with the Office of Natural Resources Revenue’s (ONRR) Open Data, Design & Development (ODDD) team, I reflect on my time with the team and share key takeaways from this experience.
+As I wrap up my first cross-training experience ever with the Office of Natural Resources Revenue’s (ONRR) Open Data, Design, & Development (ODDD) team, I reflect on my time with the team and share key takeaways from this experience.
 I am currently a Systems Accountant with the ONRR Financial Systems team under Infrastructure and Digital Services (IDS).
 I serve as a technical resource for ONRR’s financial system where I primarily support the Accounts Receivable/Billing Team and ONRR’s IT Services support contractor.
 ## Interest and hearsay
 My initial interest in the ODDD team began when it formed a few years ago.
 I always wondered what exactly they did.
 As time went on, I began to hear little chatter of what others thought they did like “They work with GSA” “They publish/display data to NRRD (the [Natural Resources Revenue Data website](https://revenuedata.doi.gov/)), hence their name, Duh! – ODDD team.”
 Hearing things like that made me more interested since I had a feeling there was much more to the team than most thought.